 Years contested: 2017 (1)

-2017: Helio captains Team ROC Factor Latin America in Miami's ROC Nations Cup competition.
-His team-mate (and member of the public0 Gabriel Glusman) was selected via a social media poll in the lead up to January's event.
+2017: Helio captained Team ROC Factor Latin America in Miami's ROC Nations Cup competition.
+His team-mate (and member of the public Gabriel Glusman) was selected via a social media poll in the lead up to January's event.